deniswu1202/jekyll_pages/_posts/2017-08-03-outlook-save-eml.md

 ---
 layout: post
-title:  "Get an mail with .eml format from OUTLOOK"
+title:  "Get an mail with .eml format from Microsoft Outlook"
 date:   2017-08-03 19:18:00 +0800
 categories: MAIL
 ---